Hunting and warfare scene: Horse-riding swordsman hunting bull – Warfare scene: City under siege [triple scene in two registers]

 Collection Musée du Louvre

-Museum Number MN 1241 – N 8396 (3352) – CCO K. 7
+Museum number MN 1241 – N 8396 (3352) – CCO K. 7

 Condition, shape A thin, semicircular crack starts from the curved ladder-like element and runs down to the fortress.

-Culture / Production Place Neo-Assyrian
+Culture Neo-Assyrian

 Provenance excavated by Victor Place at Dur-Sharrukin (Khorsabad) in 1852

-First Occurrence 1852
+First occurence 1852

 Archaeological context Dur-Sharrukin (Khorsabad)

-Dimensions (mm), height, diameter h: 40, d: 14
+Dimensions (mm): height, diameter h: 40, d: 14

 Material and features "pierre tendre, brune, avec taches verdâtres"